Death (metal band): Mid-era: Leprosy, Spiritual Healing and Human (1988–1992)

-Schuldiner abandoned the idea of a band set-up altogether and began working with session musicians only.
+Schuldiner abandoned the idea of a band set-up and began working with session musicians.
 Schuldiner recruited Paul Masvidal and Sean Reinert from underground Florida band Cynic and hired Steve Di Giorgio from California band Sadus.
-In 1991, Death released Human, which is considered a more technical and progressive album than their previous works, incorporating complex rhythms, riffs and song structures.
+In 1991, Death released Human, considered a more technical and progressive album than their previous works, incorporating complex rhythms, riffs and song structures.
 Human was Death's best-selling album yet, receiving many accolades and some MTV play for the group's first video, directed by David Bellino, for the track "Lack of Comprehension".
-Due to obligations with his primary band Sadus, Di Giorgio departed after the recording of Human and new bassist Scott Carino did Death's extensive world tour, from October 1991 until March 1992, in addition to appearing in the music video for "Lack of Comprehension".
+Due to obligations with his primary band Sadus, Di Giorgio departed after the recording of Human and new bassist Scott Carino did Death's extensive world tour, from October 1991 until April 1992, in addition to appearing in the music video for "Lack of Comprehension".

 Final years: Individual Thought Patterns, Symbolic, The Sound of Perseverance and Schuldiner's death (1993–2001)

-Di Giorgio gave Reinert a call and let Reinert know that he was replaced by Gene Hoglan, while Di Giorgio and Hoglan were in the studio working on the new album Individual Thought Patterns.
+Di Giorgio called Reinert and told him that he was replaced with Gene Hoglan, while Di Giorgio and Hoglan were in the studio working on the album Individual Thought Patterns.
 Hoglan had been playing with the recently dissolved thrash metal band Dark Angel, while Andy LaRocque from King Diamond guested on guitar.
 Since LaRocque was obligated to his band, Schuldiner hired Ralph Santolla as touring guitarist for a European tour in April, called Full of Hate, as well as the American release tour that started in July.
 Forbidden guitarist Craig Locicero was enlisted to take Santolla's place, as he was busy playing with his band Eyewitness, and played another European tour, which started in Bradford, England, that September.
-Death was arguably at the peak of their commercial and popular culture success, and the video for the track "The Philosopher" even made it on to an episode of Beavis & Butt-head in 1994 (Beavis also parodies Schuldiner's vocals in a mock 'drive-thru' order of 'tacos, to go!' in death metal style).
-Also in 1994, Death abandoned its eight-year relationship with Relativity and signed with Roadrunner Records, their European distributor.
+The video for the track "The Philosopher" made it on to an episode of Beavis & Butt-head in 1994 (Beavis also parodies Schuldiner's vocals in a mock 'drive-thru' order of 'tacos, to go!' in death metal style).
+Also in 1994, Death ended its eight-year relationship with Relativity and signed with Roadrunner Records, their European distributor.
 For 1995's Symbolic, LaRocque and Di Giorgio were exchanged for underground Florida musicians Kelly Conlon and Bobby Koelble.
-Conlon was let go from the band prior to the Symbolic tour and was replaced by Brian Benson.
+Conlon was let go from the band prior to the Symbolic tour and Brian Benson replaced him.